cabalism/hpack-dhall/README.md

 # `hpack-dhall`

-Supercharge hpack with dhall to write cabal files.
+Use hpack's phrasing in dhall to write cabal files.

 ## Installation